waste-of-kindergarten/xpython37-v0.1/python/Doc/library/asyncio-task.rst

 .. note::

-   Support for generator-based coroutines is **deprecated** and is removed in Python 3.11.
+   Support for generator-based coroutines is **deprecated** and is scheduled for removal in Python 3.10.

 Generator-based coroutines predate async/await syntax.
 They are Python generators that use ``yield from`` expressions to await